TEPCO hopeful for quick cold shutdown

 In another three to six months Asia’s largest utility aims to secure a “cold shutdown” at the plant, a state in which the water cooling fuel rods is below 100 C and the reactors are considered stable.

-Shares of TEPCO, a blue-chip firm established 60 years ago, have lost three-fourths of their value since the quake amid worries over whether it would survive the crisis, with one analyst estimating compensation claims could reach $130 billion.
+Shares of TEPCO, a blue-chip firm established 60 years ago, plunged and have lost three-fourths of their value since the quake amid worries over whether it would survive the crisis, with one analyst estimating compensation claims could reach $130 billion.

 “This is the biggest crisis since the founding of our company,” TEPCO Chairman Tsunehisa Katsumata told a briefing in Tokyo, adding that he would likely resign to take responsibility, possibly after a shareholders’ meeting in June.